peteroupc/peteroupc.github.io/random.md

 Generates random bits using an unpredictable-random implementation.

 -  Quality: An unpredictable-random implementation generates random bits that are unpredictable.
--  Predictability: "Unpredictable" means that an outside party, even if the random algorithm used and extremely many outputs of the implementation are known--
-    -   cannot guess prior unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the implementation's internal state at the given point in time, and
+-  Predictability: "Unpredictable" means that an outside party can guess neither prior nor future unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the random algorithm or the implementation's internal state at the given point in time.
+(If the sequence was generated directly by a deterministic RNG, ensuring future bits are unguessable this way should be done wherever the implementation finds it feasible; see "Seeding and Reseeding".)
-    -   cannot guess future unseen bits of that sequence correctly with more than a 50% chance per bit without knowledge of that state at the given point in time (or -- if the implementation uses a nondeterministic RNG or otherwise finds it feasible -- with that knowledge).
 -  Seeding and Reseeding: The following applies only to deterministic RNG implementations; nondeterministic RNGs don't require seeding or reseeding.

     The implementation must be initialized ("seeded") with a "seed" described as follows.
-The seed must consist of--
+The seed--
+    - must consist of unpredictable data, no part of which may be the RNG's own output (the unpredictable data may be mixed with other arbitrary data as long as the result is no less unpredictable), and
-    1. unpredictable data of at least the same size as the RNG's _seed length_ (but the RNG must not use its own output as part of that data), or
+    - must be at least the same size as the RNG's _seed length_.
-    2. a cryptographic hash of two items -- data described in (i) and arbitrary data (or vice versa) -- where the hash's length is the RNG's _seed length_.

     The _seed length_ is the maximum size of the seed the RNG can take to initialize its state without truncating or compressing that seed.
 It must be at least 128 bits and should be at least 256 bits.

     The implementation should be reseeded from time to time (using a newly generated seed as described above) to help ensure the unpredictability of the output.
-If the implementation reseeds, it must do so before it generates more than 2<sup>68</sup> bits without reseeding and should do so  before it generates more than 2<sup>32</sup> bits without reseeding.
+If the implementation reseeds, it must do so before it generates more than 2<sup>67</sup> bits without reseeding and should do so  before it generates more than 2<sup>32</sup> bits without reseeding.
 -  Speed: The implementation should select algorithms that are reasonably fast for most applications.
 -  Time Complexity: The implementation must run in amortized linear time on the size of the output array.
 -  Thread Safety: The implementation should be safe for concurrent use by multiple threads.